yuanzheng/BYU/cs235_DataStructures/Projects/src/Project1_JavaReview/README.md

 order to test them.
 The problem with this is that the test programs do not know what names you chose for your classes, making it impossible to directly instantiate them.
 Therefore, you will also need to write a factory class that knows how to create Pair and PairSet objects and return them to the test programs.
-The file JavaSkillsFactory.javacontains the outline of a factory class that has methods for creating Pair and PairSet objects.
+The file JavaSkillsFactory.java contains the outline of a factory class that has methods for creating Pair and PairSet objects.
 You must also implement these methods, as shown below:

 	public class JavaSkillsFactory